manuhuth/VaccinationDistribution/README.md

 ## To-Do:
-- Create time varying rules that determine vaccination rates (Find appropriate Vaccination strategies)
+- find realistic parameter
+- Use step-wise function
+- Use step-wise optimization with new incoming data points
 - Functional form of inter-spatial infections (robustness checks for different functions!)
-- Write function to optimize over

 ## Further tasks